alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 neural network or learning system.
 Why?
 Because of the non-linearity, of course!
 Moreover, if we are using the 'variation of eigenfunctions' method of training the added part of the network may change them altogether.
 It's like adding (or dropping) a couple of members of the equation.
-It is not a 'changed' equation, it's a totally new equation.
-On top of that the 'coordinate system' of old eigenfunctions may or may not be able to develop 'projections' onto the new coordinate system of new eigenfunctions.<br>
+It is not a 'changed' equation, it's a totally _new_ equation.
+On top of that the 'coordinate system' of old eigenfunctions may or may not be able to develop 'projections' onto the new coordinate system of new eigenfunctions.<br><br>
 ### Explanation.
 &nbsp;&nbsp;&nbsp;&nbsp;The main idea of usefullness of Fourier transform comes from the fact that if you substitute an eigenfunction into a differential equation it is satisfied (by